AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 * Analysts who need narratives to share with other users.
 Analysts need these insights to be able to provide context to their users.
 * Business users who want to quickly discover high-level takeaways.

-Captions are available to all CJA users and do not require special permissions.
+Captions are available to all Customer Journey Analytics users and do not require special permissions.

 ## Launch intelligent captions {#launch}